iceiony/TextGame/README.md

 ````

 That's it for installation.
-To run the just type :
+To run game the just type :
 ```bash
     coffee console_run.coffee
 ```